ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 ![Lie Fi: The weak wifi signal](img/lie-fi.png)

 In addition to the conditions described above, there may be external factors at play.
 In 2014 the UK's Sky broadband accidentally briefly [blocked the jQuery CDN](http://www.thinkbroadband.com/news/6261-sky-parental-controls-break-jquery-website.html), presumably leaving many users perplexed with broken websites.
+More recently the ability to compose and publish a Tweet [became unavailable in the Twitter web client](http://molily.de/javascript-failure/).
+This was caused by a regular expression which was being served by a CDN without the proper character encoding.
+Though the JavaScript likely worked in all local and quality assurance testing, once it was available on the web it disabled one of the site’s most critical features.

 ### Run your own experiment